grimmsharpXataro/Python-Projects/shodan/README.md

-# Shodan database lookup API script
+# Shodan database lookup script

 Interactive shell using the Shodan API to search for hosts, IOT, and other things